-I intend to operate my investments based on a rough asset allocation model, aware of asset allocations such as the Harry Brown portfolio can give results similar to 100% equity, but with significantly less volatility.
+I intend to structure my investments using a rough asset allocation model, aware of asset allocations such as the Harry Brown portfolio can give results similar to 100% equity, but with significantly less volatility.

 Interesting chart time: